[UPDATED 27 June 2019]

 Credit: @dopi611 on Instagram

-#HHWT Tip: Expect food and souvenirs with higher prices as well as tour guides/taxi drivers that charge exorbitant fee.
-Arm your visit to Damnoen Saduak with a thorough research on taxi and boat rates.
+#HHWT Tip: Expect food and souvenirs with higher prices as well as tour guides/taxi drivers that charge an exorbitant fee.
+Arm your visit to Damnoen Saduak with thorough research on taxi and boat rates.
+Check out our Bangkok insider guide to find out how you can spend less to get to Damnoen Saduak!

 Opening Hours: Mon – Sun: 7:00am – 11:00am